-This Proxy Statement is being furnished to all stockholders of Greif, Inc., a Delaware corporation (the "Company"), in connection with the Company's Annual Meeting of Stockholders scheduled to be held on February 23, 2009, at 10:00 A.M., Eastern time, at the Company's principal executive offices, 425 Winter Road, Delaware, Ohio 43015.
-It is anticipated that this Proxy Statement and form of proxy will first be sent to the stockholders on or about January 12, 2009.
+This Proxy Statement is being furnished to all stockholders of Greif, Inc., a Delaware corporation (the "Company"), in connection with the Company's Annual Meeting of Stockholders scheduled to be held on February 22, 2010, at 10:00 A.M., Eastern Standard Time, at the Company's principal executive offices, 425 Winter Road, Delaware, Ohio 43015.
+It is anticipated that this Proxy Statement and form of proxy will first be sent to the stockholders on or about January 8, 2010.